Currently Showing List:

 There will be a variety of stalls, face painting, craft stalls and more, on site, throughout each festival, plus children’s and adult funfair rides at the Penrith and Sunderland festivals.
 Children can stay until the end of the music each day but must be accompanied by a ticket-holding adult age 21+.

-The free return shuttle bus for Wannasee Penrith, will be available, as always, so if you’re a day visitor and don’t want to drive there, why not take advantage of our free shuttle bus to and from the festival.
+The return shuttle bus for Wannasee Penrith, will be available for non-camping customers who don’t want to drive there.
+Feel free to take advance of our shuttle bus service to and from the festival.

-The bus will be available on the Friday, Saturday & Sunday, picking up in Penrith town centre, outside Sainsbury’s car park (there will be a bus stop sign), starting before the festival opens each day and running continuously back and forth between Penrith and the festival site, until after it closes each night.
-They’ll leave each hour, on the hour and return at approximately the half hour for a 30 minute wait at Sainsburys to load up again.
+The bus will be available on the Friday, Saturday and Sunday, picking up in Penrith town centre, outside Sainsbury’s car park (there will be a bus stop sign) starting before the festival opens each day and running continuously back and forth between Penrith and the Festival Site, until after it closes each night.
+They’ll leave each hour, on the hour and return and approximately the half hour for a 30 minute wait at Sainsburys to load up again.

-Start times for the buses each day from Sainsburys are:
+Start time for the buses each day from Sainsbury’s are:

 • Sunday 10am